 - Teeth scaling: Scaling involves scraping the plaque and tartar build-up from above and below your gum line and in large pockets between your teeth and gums.

 - Root planing: The second part of the deep teeth cleaning procedure requires that the dental hygienist use a scaling instrument to clean plaque, tartar, and other debris from the roots of your teeth.
-Planing helps smooth the root and lets it reconnect with the gums, reducing the size of the space between the teeth and gums.
+Planning helps smooth the root and lets it reconnect with the gums, reducing the size of the space between the teeth and gums.

 Why Would a Dentist Recommend Periodontal Care?